bhawana1965/blue-developer-directory/README.md

 # blue developer directory
-This is a blue developer directory devlepoed by using html5 and css3.
+This is a blue developer directory developed by using html5 and css3.
-This directory shows soe popular web developer and their work-fields just as an examples
+This directory shows some popular web developer and their work-fields just as an examples. this is a practice web page

 *This is a practice project
 *Project is using simple styling